philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 > Note: Work on this task first, before integrating the H.264 encoder binary.
 The first step toward progress is implementing the "asynchronous raw pixel buffer handler".

 Copy the TBD Swift files from this GitHub Gist (TODO) into "Sources/Workspace".
+It may be easiest to use <b>Download ZIP</b> on the GitHub Gist website and drag the files into the source folder.

 Prepare energy-minimized structures of two variations of the Sn-H feedstock holder.
 Use SSD key-value caching to map compiled structure to minimized structure.
 Learn to use the `.build` folder as a reproducible location for writing files.